d1sc0/gatsby_bulma_blog/README.md

 - Simple styling with Bulma - done
 - Create some placeholer pages and posts - done
 - Check and update rss.xml once built etc - done
-- chuck it on netlify to see if it works - https://zealous-albattani-4659c1.netlify.app/
 - update analytcs to gtag plugin - done
 - pass frontmatter to MDXRendered so that gatsby image can be used in MDX - done
 - add react icons - done